AlrikOlson/worldmap-generator/README.md

 ## Disclaimer

-This project was heavily assisted by AI language models, specifically OpenAI's GPT-4 Omni and Claude 3 Opus by Anthropic.
+This project is just a pet project of mine and is in no way something that should be used for real world projects.
+It was heavily assisted by AI language models, specifically OpenAI's GPT-4 Omni and Claude 3 Opus by Anthropic.
 These models were utilized to generate significant portions of the codebase as well as the project documentation.